microsoft/ML-For-Beginners/2-Regression/3-Linear/README.md

 <img alt="Scatter plot of Price vs. Day of Year" src="images/scatter-dayofyear-color.png" width="50%" />

-Our investigation suggests that variety has more effect on the overall price than actual selling date.
-So let us focus for the moment only on one pumpkin variety, and see what effect does the date have:
+Our investigation suggests that variety has more effect on the overall price than the actual selling date.
+So let us focus for the moment only on one pumpkin variety, and see what effect the date has on the price:

 ```python
 pie_pumpkins = new_pumpkins[new_pumpkins['Variety']=='PIE TYPE']